ajitdevkota/ajitdevkota.github.io/_tabs/about.md

 order: 4
 ---

-This website is me dabbling in the computational techniques involved in Structural Engineering, exploring new technologies.
+This website is me dabbling in the computational techniques in structural engineering.